Anniepoo/swiplchrtut/examples.md

 cake_pan, oven \ cake_mix, eggs, water <=> cake.
 ----

-When we bake a cake, we destroy the mix of ingredients from which it's made.
+When we bake a cake, we destroy the mix of ingredients from which it's made, but not the cake pan or oven.

 CHR is an excellent method of reasoning about such problems.